 Format Bar Chart in Power BI Title

-As you can see from the below screenshot, we change the Title Text to Sale Amount and Order Quantity by State province Name, Font Color to Green, Font Family to Georgia, Font Size to 23, and Title Alignment to center.
-If you want, you can add the background Color to the title as well.
+As you can see from the screenshot below, we change the Title Text to Sale Amount and Order Quantity by State province Name.
+We also changed the Font Color to Green, Font Family to Georgia, Font Size to 23, and Title Alignment to center.
+If you want, you can add the background color to the title as well.

 Format Background Color, and Border of a Bar Chart in Power BI

-You can add Background color to a Bar Chart by toggling Background option to On.
-And, you can add Borders to a Bar Chart by toggling Border option from Off to On.
+You can add the Background color to a Bar Chart by toggling Background option to On.
+And, you can add Borders to a Bar Chart by toggling the Border option from Off to On.